SUNWOOKLEE04/SUNWOOKLEE04/README.md

 Aspiring **Product Manager** who bridges technology and users.

-I enjoy designing and running the full growth loop — hypothesis validation → data collection → insight generation — and I actively build technical fluency to collaborate closely with engineering and design teams.
+I enjoy designing and running the full growth loop — hypothesis → validation → iteration — and being a planner who understands development is my core strength, letting me collaborate closely with engineering and design teams.

 Currently exploring opportunities both in Korea and globally.